JunboShen/USPNet/README.md

 python test.py no_group_info
 ```

-To use USPNet fast, please run:
+To use USPNet-fast, please run:
 ```
 python predict_fast.py